Hong Kong temporarily blocks some airlines' routes in Covid-19 prevention measure - KESQ

 The Hong Kong government said Friday that KLM’s Amsterdam-Hong Kong and Nepal Airlines’ Kathmandu route will be put out of action until December 17, while Emirates will be unable to fly into Hong Kong from Dubai or Bangkok until December 18.

+“Passengers booked on EK384 with a final destination of Hong Kong will not be accepted in Dubai and are advised to contact their travel agent or local Emirates office for rebooking or refund options,” said an Emirates representative in a statement.
+“Emirates apologizes for the inconvenience caused.”

+The airline rep added that Flight EK384 from Dubai to Bangkok continues to operate as scheduled and flight EK385 from Hong Kong to Dubai via Bangkok remains unaffected.

-CNN has also reached out to Emirates, KLM and Nepal Airlines for comment.
+CNN has also reached out to KLM and Nepal Airlines for comment.

 Comments